offalynne/Input/docs/5.0/Functions-(Mouse).md

 ## `input_mouse_x()`

-*Returns:* Integer, the x-coordinate of the active pointer device
+*Returns:* Number, the x-coordinate of the active pointer device

 |Name|Datatype|Purpose|
 |----|--------|-------|